 The quantitative analysis of how light is scattered from a particulate surface requires looking at all viewing angles, not just at opposition or at “full moon,” but all the way to “thin crescent.”
 As New Horizons approached Pluto last year, the phase angle was about 15 degrees, and through the encounter, the phase angles at which New Horizons instruments viewed Pluto and its moons grew larger and larger until they were finally viewing these bodies backlit by the sun at phase angles near 170 degrees.

-But New Horizons never viewed Pluto or its moons at phase angles smaller than 8 percent, far larger than the phase angles attainable from Earth and at opposition.
-Because of the size of Earth’s orbit viewed from Pluto, Pluto and its moons can never be observed from Earth at phase angles larger than about 2 degrees.
+But New Horizons never viewed Pluto or its moons at phase angles smaller than eight percent, far larger than the phase angles attainable from Earth and at opposition.
+Because of the size of Earth’s orbit viewed from Pluto, Pluto and its moons can never be observed from Earth at phase angles larger than about two degrees.

 By combining the data gathered by New Horizons at larger phase angles with data acquired from Earth-based telescopes, we can measure some physical properties of the surfaces in the Pluto system by studying the manner in which sunlight is scattered from them.
 Observations at larger phase angles tell us about surface roughness, while those at the smallest phase angles hold clues to the particle sizes and how tightly they are compacted, or the surface porosity.

-Bottom line: Pluto will be in near-perfect alignment with the Earth and sun next year.
-This hasn’t happened since 1931, near the time of the Pluto’s discovery.
-Astronomers are getting ready!
+Bottom line: Pluto will be in near-perfect alignment with the Earth and sun in July 2018.
+On July 12, 2018, Earth will transit the sun as seen from Pluto.
+Astronomers are ready!